Flat spectrum radio quasars and BL Lacs dominate the anisotropy of the unresolved gamma-ray background: Modeling blazar populations

 It is also interesting to look at the setup of 4FGL-only, and use the extrapolation of the GLF and SED model to predict the \cp.
 As shown in Figure~\ref{fig::fit4FGL__Cp_diagonal} our prediction agrees very well with the measurement.
 We note that the \cp\ is dominated by FSRQs at low energies, below $\sim2$~GeV, while BLLs dominate at higher energies.
 The domination of BLLs at high energies is expected since they have a harder SED than FSRQs.
 The fact that there is a transition from FSRQs to BLLs in the \cp\ at low energies introduces a softening in the spectral index at low energies.
 This softening has previously been interpreted as a possible hint for a new source population \citep{Ando:2017alx}.
 The new \cp\ data \citep{Ackermann:2018wlo} and the detailed treatment presented here, allow us to interpret it in terms of FSRQ.
-We provide a detailed phenomenological discussion on this issue in the Appendix \ref{sec::pheno}.